The theory test is made up of a multiple-choice part and a hazard perception part. You need to pass both parts to pass the theory test.

 You can choose to do a practice session of multiple-choice questions to get used to the layout of the test.
 At the end of the practice session the real test will begin.

 A question and several possible answers will appear on a computer screen - you have to select the correct answer.
-Some questions may need more than one answer.

 You can move between questions and ‘flag’ questions that you want to come back to later in the test.

 Some car and motorcycle questions will be given as a case study.
 The case study will: